odobon1/vlm-tutorial/README.md

 It is recommended to complete the setup steps above, run the notebook, and then proceed to read through the remainder of this tutorial as the notebook is running (it takes about an hour to run (need final time reading for this)).

-## Section 1

-writing writing writing

-## Section 2

-more writing

-look at this figure:

 ![](images/example.png)

-aaaand some more writing